isomerpages/pmo-nccs/media/parliamentary-replies/_posts/2014-04-14-parliamentary-reply-by-deputy-prime-minister-teo-chee-hean-14-april-2014.md

 ---
 layout: post
 title: Parlimentary Reply by Deputy Prime Minister Teo Chee Hean to Parliamentary Question on Whole-of-Government Approach to UN IPCC Recommendations and Singapore's Commitment to Climate Action
 subtitle: 14 Apr 2014
 permalink: /media/speeches/parliamentary-reply-by-deputy-prime-minister-teo-chee-hean-14-april-2014
 ---

-### PARLIAMENTARY REPLY BY DEPUTY PRIME MINISTER TEO CHEE HEAN TO PARLIMENTARY QUESTION ON WHOLE-OF-GOVERNMENT APPROACH TO UN IPCC RECOMMENDATIONS AND SINGAPORE'S COMMITMENT TO CLIMATE CHANGE 14 APRIL 2014

 **ENHANCING COMMITMENT TO CLIMATE CHANGE**

 Ms Faizah Jamal asked the Prime Minister what development plans and past strategies need to be reviewed as a “whole-of-Government” approach to ensure that the recommended solutions of the UN Intergovernmental Panel on Climate Change are heeded and our commitment strengthened in dealing with climate change.